Azure/CanadaPubSecALZ/docs/archetypes/authoring-guide.md

 ## Deployment Instructions

 > Use the [Onboarding Guide for Azure DevOps](../onboarding/ado.md) to configure the `subscription` pipeline.
-This pipeline will deploy workload archetypes such as Healthcare.
+This pipeline will deploy workload archetypes such as Machine Learning.

 Parameter files for archetype deployment are configured in [config/subscription](../../config/subscriptions) folder.
 The folder hierarchy is comprised of the following elements, from this folder downward: